 If you want to become a coach, you must be systematic and disciplined to succeed.
 You must have a vision of your future and take action every day to reach it.

 Moreover, the exam syllabus is complex and changes all the time.
-Aspirants need to keep up with changes, new updates, and best practices in order to score high on the UPSC Mains exam.
+Aspirants need to keep up with changes, new updates, and best practices to score high on the UPSC Mains exam.
 They need to interact in groups with like-minded people.

 The coaching environment provides a conducive environment where students can discuss their concerns with others.